 Determining the remuneration of the Board of Directors and the Supervisory Committee is in the competence of the Company's supreme body, the General Meeting.
 The principles and frameworks of the long-term remuneration and incentives system for employees in senior positions are also determined by the General Meeting.
-Accordingly - on the basis of the provisions relating to remuneration policies set forth in the Credit Institutions Act, which complies with the relevant EU directives the Bank's Annual General Meeting of 2011, in its resolution no. 9/2011, approved for the first time the principles and rules of the remuneration policy of OTP Bank Plc. and the Bank Group, and the Board of Directors issued the internal regulations and procedures necessary for their implementation, which documents have been amended several times by the Bank's General Meeting and Board of Directors in the past years.
-At the Annual General Meetings the Board of Directors gives a briefing on the annual and medium-term objectives providing the basis for performance-based remuneration, and on their fulfilment.
+Accordingly - on the basis of the provisions relating to remuneration policies set forth in the Credit Institutions Act, which complies with the relevant EU directives - the Bank's Annual General Meeting of 2011, in its resolution no. 9/2011, approved for the first time the principles and rules of the remuneration policy of OTP Bank Plc. and the Bank Group, and the Board of Directors issued the internal regulations and procedures necessary for their implementation, which documents have been amended several times in the past years by the Bank's General Meeting, Board of Directors and as a result of regulatory amendments in 2014, by the Supervisory Board of the Bank.
+From 2014 onwards the provisions of the Remuneration Policy of the Banking Group are approved, implemented and revised by the Supervisory Board, whereas the Board of Directors is responsible for the supervision.
+At the Annual General Meetings the Supervisory Board gives a briefing on the annual and medium-term objectives providing the basis for performance-based remuneration, and on their fulfilment.

-The following management bodies have been established at the Company to assist the Board of Directors and Supervisory Board in their work: Management Committee, Subsidiary Integration and Governance Committee, Management Coordination Committee, Remuneration Committee.
-The following additional permanent and special committees also operate within the Company for the performance of specific tasks: Asset-Liability Committee, Credit-Limit Committee; Product Development, Sales and Pricing Committee; Workout Committee; Information Technology Control Committee; Investment Committee, Group Operational Risk Management Committee, Real Estate Advisory Committee, Ethics Committee, Communication Consultation Committee.
+The following management bodies have been established at the Company to assist the Board of Directors and Supervisory Board in their work: Audit Committee, Management Committee, Management Coordination Committee.
+The following additional permanent and special committees also operate within the Company for the performance of specific tasks: Asset-Liability Committee, Credit-Limit Committee; Product Development, Sales and Pricing Committee; International Product Development, Sales and Pricing Committee; Workout Committee; Group-wide Investment Committee, Group Operational Risk Management Committee, Ethics Committee, Remuneration Committee, Nomination Committee, Risk Assumption and Risk Management Committee.